oriolraventost/oriolraventost/README.md

 - [Predict the Introverts from the Extroverts | Kaggle Competition](https://github.com/oriolraventost/Kaggle-Competitions/blob/main/predict-the-introverts-from-the-extroverts.ipynb) - Built a machine learning model to classify individuals as introverts or extroverts based on behavioral and personality trait data using an XGBoost model with stratified cross-validation, achieving 96.96% accuracy and ranking in the top 5.2% of participants.
 - [Binary Classification with a Bank Dataset | Kaggle Competition](https://github.com/oriolraventost/Kaggle-Competitions/blob/main/binary-classification-with-a-bank-dataset.ipynb) - Developed a model to predict the probability of client subscription to bank term deposits using XGBoost and LightGBM with stratified 5-fold cross-validation and blended predictions, achieving a ROC AUC of 0.97443 and ranking in the top 15.7% of participants.
+- [Predicting the Beats-per-Minute of Songs | Kaggle Competition](https://github.com/oriolraventost/Kaggle-Competitions/blob/main/predicting-the-beats-per-minute-of-songs.ipynb) – Developed XGBoost and LightGBM models with extensive feature engineering (pairwise/triplet interactions, quartile/decile features), 5-fold cross-validation, and blended predictions to estimate song BPM, achieving an RMSE of 26.40650 and ranking in the top 24.7% of participants.

 <!--